ianxxiao/reinforcement_learning_project/README.md

 - **Environment**: The following results were generated using a simulation with linearly increasing bike stock.
 The initial stock at 00:00 is 20 and 3 additional bikes were added hourly.
 There would be 89 bikes at 23:00 if no bikes were removed during the day.

-- **Agent**: The agent can only remove bikes from a station in the quantity of 0, -1, -3, and -10.
+- **Agent**: The agent can only remove bikes from a station in a quantity of 0, -1, -3, or -10 in each hour.

 - **Reward / Penalty**:
     - +10 if the bike stock is equal or less than 50 at hour 23:00